ScottLogic/blog/_posts/2024-04-03-will-it-automate-accessibility-testing.md

 });
 ~~~

-As you can see, it's a little bit clunky as the screen reader insists on jumping through all the end tags and inner items, unlike tab navigation where we can set which things are interactable.
+As you can see, it's a little bit clunky as the screen reader insists on jumping through all the end tags and inner items, unlike tab navigation where we can set which things are interactive.
 We could use some `aria-hidden` attributes, but that will only clear things like the logos, we'd still get the end tags.
-In reality we'd probably tidy this up with a reusable method to jump forward X amount of times, but we're keeping it simple for today.
+In reality, we'd probably tidy this up with a reusable method to jump forward X amount of times, but we're keeping it simple for today.

-The Playwright integrations for VoiceOver and NVDA however, come with some more helpful methods that mimic the built in methods and commands found in each application, such as `findNextHeading` or `findNextControl`.
+The Playwright integrations for VoiceOver and NVDA however, come with some more helpful methods that mimic the built-in methods and commands found in each application, such as `findNextHeading` or `findNextControl`.
 We can use these to streamline our navigation around the page, and more closely resemble how an actual user would be interacting with our application while using a screen reader.
 According to Guidepup's documentation, any command that VoiceOver or NVDA support, they support.

 Let's try that same test, but with Playwright and VoiceOver: